 - If you hand in a hard copy without submitting the work to Turnitin the work will not be counted as submitted and the penalty system will apply from then on. - If you have trouble submitting to Turnitin you should contact your tutor as soon as possible to notify them of the problem.
-Ensure you still submit your hard copy on time, and submit to Turnitin as soon as you can.
+Ensure you still submit your hard copy on time and submit to Turnitin as soon as you can.

 Submitted to Turnitin but no hard copy?
-The penalisation policy applies...

-If you just submit to Turnitin but do not submit the hard copy to the office you will still be penalised as if you have not submitted your work at all.
-Both Turnitin and hard copy submission must be completed for no penalty to apply.
+If you submit to Turnitin but do not submit the hard copy (if one is required) you will be penalised as if you have not submitted your work.

-Penalisation policy for work submitted late (NB: Specific courses may have their own penalisation policies for late work.
-Consult your lecturer, tutor or course convenor for further information.)
+Penalisation policy for work submitted late

+The following penalties normally apply.
+Note, however, that specific courses may have their own penalisation policies for late work.
+Check with your lecturer or tutor if in doubt.

-- Any work not submitted in hard copy to the essay box, and in soft copy to Turnitin, by 4pm on the deadline date will be considered late - Penalties a loss of marks will be applied in a sliding scale as follows: - 1.
+- Any work not submitted as instructed by the deadline will be considered late - Penalties a loss of marks will be applied in a sliding scale as follows: - 1.
 Essays submitted up to two days late will lose 5 marks - 2.
 Essays submitted three to five days late will lose 10 marks - 3.
 Essays submitted six to ten days late will lose 25 marks - 4.
-Essays submitted more than ten days past the due submission date will not be accepted and the student will be given a 0% mark for the essay.
+Essays submitted more than ten days past the due submission date will not normally be accepted and the student will be given a 0% mark for the essay.
+But contact your course lecturer if you wish to be given special consideration and see the note below.